AngJianming/100Days-of-Cpp/1-10Days/Day 1 - Student Management System CLI/README.md

 - **Windows (with Git Bash/Cygwin):** Open your Bash terminal.

 ## Navigate to the File’s Directory
-Use the `cd` command to move to the folder where you saved `StudentManagementCLI.cpp`.
+Use the `cd` command to move to the folder where you saved `'Day 1 - Student Management System CLI'`.

 ```bash
 cd /path/to/your/code/directory